vtereshkov/xdpw/README.md

 #### Enhancements
 * The target operating system is Windows
 * The compiler is self-hosting
+* Functions can return arrays, records or sets (Delphi style)
+* Functions can be called as procedures (Delphi style)
 * The predefined `Result` variable can be used instead of the function name in assignments (Delphi style)
-* Functions can be called as procedures (Delphi style)
 * Single-line comments (`//`) are supported (Delphi style)

 #### Differences